OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-06.md

 ## Luke 6:5

-And He said to them, “The Son of Man is Lord of the Sabbath.”
+And He told them, “The Son of Man is master of the Sabbath.”

 ---